Templater User Scripts Obsidian

 <% config.summary.value %>

-Running the Templater: Open insert Template modal
+Running the Templater: Open insert Template modal command from within an open

-template will prompt the user for all
+note and selecting the Movie Template template will prompt the user for all

-object elements that have prompt
+the config object elements that have prompt set to true.
+Then, depending

 on the input provided, the following will be inserted in the open note: